Dipsingh/dipsingh.github.io/_posts/2024-02-17-Keep-The-Pipes-Full.md

 ---
 In this post, I will be discussing a paper published by the Internet pioneer Leonard Kleinrock, titled ["Keep the Pipe Just Full, But No Fuller"](https://www.lk.cs.ucla.edu/data/files/Kleinrock/Internet%20Congestion%20Control%20Using%20the%20Power%20Metric-Keep%20the%20Pipe%20Just%20Full,%20But%20No%20Fuller%20July%202018.pdf).
 The paper's conclusion is that it is best to keep the internet "pipe" full, without overloading it.
-This idea is similar to Einstein's famous quote, "Make everything as simple as possible, but not simpler."
+This idea is a take on Einstein's famous quote, "Make everything as simple as possible, but not simpler."

 # Introduction